jazg97/BloodAnalyzerSoftware/README.md

 ## Features

-The Blood Analyzer Software (B.A.S.) is an data visualization and explorative tool, consequently most of its features are related to these tasks.
+The Blood Analyzer Software (B.A.S.) is a data visualization and explorative tool, consequently most of its features are related to these tasks.

 1. Generate new csv file
 2. Plot time-series by feature family and patients' ID